Temerty Faculty of Medicine ↗ MD Program ↗

 Avoid handshake sublets.
 Get the lease assignment in writing before paying anything.

-Tenant insurance — get it.
-Around $20–25/month covers your belongings, personal liability (e.g. you flood the unit below), and temporary housing if your place becomes uninhabitable.
-Many landlords now require it; even when they don't, a single kitchen fire pays for itself for life.
+Tenant insurance. get it.
+Typically $15–40/month in Toronto depending on coverage and provider.
+Covers your belongings, personal liability (e.g. you flood the unit below), and temporary housing if your place becomes uninhabitable.
+Many landlords now require it.
 Major options: Square One, APOLLO, BCAA, and your existing auto insurer if you have one.
 The OMA student membership also includes some coverage worth checking against any standalone policy.

 Before You Sign